DreamweaverU/SatAnomalyDetection/README.md

 ## Papers:
-The source code for the paper titled "An Anomaly Detection Method for Satellites using Monte Carlo Dropout", submitted to IEEE Trans. on Aerospace and Electronic Systems, Jan 2022.
+The source code is for the paper titled "An Anomaly Detection Method for Satellites using Monte Carlo Dropout", submitted to IEEE Trans. on Aerospace and Electronic Systems, Jan 2022.

 ### Citation:
-There are one main citations for this work.

-By default, consider using the following:
+Please cite our article in the following if our work/code is used/referenced:

 ```
 @Article{Malekisadr2022,